KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 body to go into an infinite loop, or a long-lasting loop that you thought would run in the background while the rest of the program continues on.

-This is because while you are in a trigger, ALL the other triggers aren't being fired, and the main-line code isn't being executed.
-A trigger that performs a long-running loop will starve the rest of the code in your kerboscript program from being allowed to ever run again.
+This is because while you are in a trigger, main-line code isn't being executed, and other triggers of equal or lesser priority aren't being executed.
+A trigger that performs a long-running loop will starve the rest of the code in your kerboscript program from being allowed to run.

-This is a consequence of: *Main-line code gets interrupted by triggers, but triggers don't get interrupted by main-line code (or other triggers).*

 But I Want a Loop!!
 ~~~~~~~~~~~~~~~~~~~